A look back at the 2020s housing frenzy, the rate-driven slowdown, and what a more balanced Seattle-area real estate market means in 2026.

 Housing and the vibecession

-The market’s going through its awkward stage 🙄
+The market’s in its awkward stage

 Seattle’s housing market is cooling but not crashing.
 September data shows more homes hitting the market and a slight dip in prices, signaling a return to balance after years of wild swings.
 The median single-family home price in Seattle fell to $975,000, down 7% since June but still up about 2% year-over-year.
 Overall, the Seattle real estate market is finding its footing.
 After several years of extreme ups and downs, we’re seeing the early signs of a healthy, sustainable recovery.